raspberrypilearning/jukskei/en/step_2.md

 ### Throw!

-Animate the Player when they throw a skey.
+Animate the Player with a throwing motion.

 --- task ---